 And yes, possibly the crowds.

-The truth is, even during the "slow" times, you'll still find crowds.
-But crowds don't have to mean that your trip is ruined.
-We have lots of of suggestions and tips on how to handle the crowds at Disney World.
+The truth is, even during the “slow” times, you’ll still find crowds.
+But crowds don’t have to mean that your trip is ruined because with a little planning, you’ll be able to handle the crowds at Disney World like a pro.

 Take a look…